ethaeral/ChatGQT/_posts/_notes/sysdes.md

 When distributing a workload across a set of servers, that workload might be spread unevenly.
 This can happen if your sharding key or your hashing function are suboptimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, thus creating hot spot

 ### Leader Election
+Why:
+If you want to connect to a third party service, but need to access database, you need a server in between to protect your information.
+To keep this important server up, you may use redundancy and do not want duplicate requests this is where leader election comes in.
+One server is responsible for these requests until they die

+Use cases:
+Transaction management and banking systems
+Auto scaling in cloud distributed data structure in sharding Any cluster management

 Leader Election
 The process by which nodes in a cluster (for instance, servers in a set of servers) elect a so-called "leader" amongst them, responsible for the primary operations of the service that these nodes support.
 When correctly implemented, leader election guarantees that all nodes in the cluster know which one is the leader at any given time  and can elect a new leader if the leader dies for whatever reason